Real-World Applications of PETs

 Looking Ahead: Challenges and the Future

 While PETs offer significant promise, they also face challenges in terms of adoption, usability, and performance.
-We will explore these in the next section on Challenges and Future of PETs.
+We continue to explore these challenges and the future of PETs.